anoopsarkar/compilers-class/hw1.md

 > [Decaf specification](decafspec.html)

+You will need to refer to the [List of Tokens](http://anoopsarkar.github.io/compilers-class/decafspec.html) to produce the output in the right format for for this homework.

 Read the specification carefully at least upto the section called Decaf Program Structure.

 The lexical analyzer produces a stream of tokens for a given Decaf program.
 The input